TWTom041/Translatorio/README.md

-#  gptchsubio-translator
+#  Translatorio
-The automatic Chinese subtitles translator working with Stremio, powered by ChatGPT.
+The automatic subtitles translator working with Stremio, powered by Google Translate.

 ## How to Use
 ```bash